Icinga/icinga2/doc/3-monitoring-basics.md

 ### <a id="notification-delay"></a> Notification Delay

-Sometimes the problem in question should not be notified when the notification is due (the object reaching the `HARD` state) but a defined time duration afterwards.
+Sometimes the problem in question should not be announced when the notification is due (the object reaching the `HARD` state), but after a certain period.
 In Icinga 2 you can use the `times` dictionary and set `begin = 15m` as key and value if you want to postpone the notification window for 15 minutes.
-Leave out the `end` key - if not set, Icinga 2 will not check against any end time for this notification.
+Leave out the `end` key -- if not set, Icinga 2 will not check against any end time for this notification.
 Make sure to specify a relatively low notification `interval` to get notified soon enough again.